SGSL Divisions Information

 • The number of volunteer coaches in each division

-• The number of pitchers in the AAA and AAAA divisions to make viable teams
+• The number of pitchers in the 3A, 4A, and 14u divisions to make viable teams

 • Placement requests for siblings (please refer to the discussion below, if this is of concern)